relay-integrations/relay-aws-eventbridge/triggers/eventbridge-trigger/README.md

-# foobar-trigger-template
+# aws-eventbridge-trigger-eventbridge

-This is the template webhook trigger for the foobar integration.
+This is a basic webhook to accept eventbridge events as a webhook.
+Eventbridge does not currently implement a webhook target so events will need to be passed from a lambda function.

 ## Data Emitted